Boeing kills its $4.2 billion purchase of Embraer as coronavirus roils the aviation industry

 “The political and labor problems Boeing would face if it took $4 billion from the federal government and put it into Brazil would be huge,” said Hamilton.

 The deal would have been Boeing’s largest acquisition since it bought McDonnell Douglas in 1997.
-While its failure seems a short-term necessity, it’s nevertheless a blow to the jetmaker’s long-term strategy and to its competitive position against European rival Airbus.
+While its failure seems a short-term necessity, it’s nevertheless a blow to the jet maker’s long-term strategy and to its competitive position against European rival Airbus.

-Boeing had seen Embraer as providing a new line-up of smaller jets to extend its airplane offerings.
+Boeing had seen Embraer as providing a new lineup of smaller jets to extend its airplane offerings.

 It had also hoped to gain from Embraer’s substantial engineering talent in Brazil.
 Embraer’s facilities near São Paulo were slated to “become one of Boeing’s centers of excellence for end-to-end design, manufacturing, and support of commercial passenger aircraft, and will be fully integrated into Boeing’s broader production and supply chain,” Boeing had said.

-Hamilton believes this was Boeing’s primary motivation: “to get access to the low-cost Brazilian engineering workforce” with an eye to helping develop its next new airplane.
+Hamilton believes this was Boeing’s primary motivation — “to get access to the low-cost Brazilian engineering workforce” with an eye to helping develop its next new airplane.

 That plan has now evaporated, as has any prospect of Boeing launching a new jet in the next few years.